Stevenhulse14/TeamProjectOne/README.md

 - Regular communication among team members is crucial for ensuring consistency and compatibility across different pages.
 - Encourage code reviews and feedback sessions to maintain code quality and consistency.

----

-Feel free to modify the instructions or add more details as needed for your specific project.
-Let me know if you need further assistance!